 - A red dye can be attached to the control DNA.

 - A green dye can be attached to the embryo DNA

-The sample and reference DNAs are mixed and added onto a microarray containing thousands of probes spread across all chromosomes.
+The sample and reference DNAs are mixed and applied to a microarray slide.

-The mix is incubated to allow the sample and reference DNA to ‘stick’ to their matching spots on the array.
+The sample and reference DNA ‘stick’ to the matching DNA spots on the microarray.

 A scanner reads the colour at each spot to compare the amount of embryo and reference DNAs.

 ||Equal red and green = normal 2 copies of the chromosome.

 || Green means more embryo DNA = trisomy (3 copies).

 || Red means less embryo DNA = monosomy (1 copy).

 The chromosomes results are interpreted and reported to the doctor.